The Anthropology Major

 No prerequisites are required to enter the anthropology major.
 To apply to the major, fill out and submit the Anthropology Major Application and Course Plan and submit a Major Proposal write up to mr37@cornell.edu

-We recommend that you take courses that appeal to your interests and that cut across anthropological subfields (sociocultural anthropology, biological anthropology, and archaeology) and major “pathways.”
-Pathways through the Anthropology major represent some common interests and trajectories and provide a curricular structure that supports student career interests.
+We recommend that you take courses that appeal to your interests and that cut across anthropological subfields and the faculty’s areas of specialty.
+You may find our Pathways through the Anthropology major a useful resource.
+Pathways represent some common interests and trajectories that support student career interests.
 They are not rigid sets of requirements but simply road maps through the department’s diverse and rich course offerings.
-Students may combine courses from any pathway.
-We encourage majors and minors to discuss these opportunities with their advisors or the DUS.
-As you think about courses to complete the major, you should also consider how each could further your interests and future goals.

 Honors